 5.2 Inspection and confirmation of instrument status

-After the instrument is turned on, check the parameters of the instrument to ensure that it is in a normal state, otherwise, the cause needs to be checked and adjusted.
+Turn on the instrument, check the parameters of the instrument in order to ensure that it is in a normal state, otherwise, check out the cause and adjust the parameters

-5.3 Preparation of working curve
+5.3 Construction of working curve

-After the instrument and the excitation atmosphere are stable, the standard sample is continuously excited by a spark source atomic emission spectrometer to determine the spectral intensity ratio of impurity in the standard sample(3.1).
-The working curve of the corresponding element can be obtain with the element mass fraction as the axis and the line intensity ratio as the vertical.
+After the instrument and the excitation atmosphere are stable, the standard sample is continuously excited by a spark source atomic emission spectrometer to determine the spectral intensity ratios of impurities in the standard sample(3.1).
+The working curve of the corresponding element can be obtained with the element mass fraction as abscissa and the line intensity ratio as ordinate.

 Note: The internal curing curve of the instrument can be used.